basham/swit-workshop-a11y/slides.md

 ```

 Notes:
 But keep in mind, the presentation role does not remove the native functionality from an element.
 A button with this role is still focusable and clickable.
 But the screen reader will not communicate that it is a button, nor how to operate it.
-Depending on the element, you may have a lot of work to do.
+Depending on the element, you may have a lot of work to undo.
+But again, this is not something you should likely be doing.